 Joint ventures are common in the real estate industry.
-We use joint ventures to finance properties and diversify our risk in a particular property or trade area.
-We also use joint ventures in the development of new properties.
-We held joint venture ownership interests in 71 Properties as of June 30, 2004 and 76 as of December 31, 2003.
-We also held interests in two joint ventures which owned 48 European shopping centers as of June 30, 2004 and 47 as of December 31, 2003.
+We use joint ventures to finance properties, develop new properties, and diversify our risk in a particular property or trade area.
+We held joint venture ownership interests in 70 Properties as of September 30, 2004 and 76 as of December 31, 2003.
+We also held interests in two joint ventures which owned 48 European shopping centers as of September 30, 2004 and 47 as of December 31, 2003.
 We account for these Properties on the equity method.
 Two joint venture properties previously accounted for under the equity method were consolidated upon adoption of FIN 46 (see Note 10).
 In addition, three joint venture properties previously accounted for under the equity method were consolidated as the result of our purchase of additional ownership interests in them (see Note 9).
-On December 31, 2003, these five properties accounted for \$131.0 million of the carrying value of net investment properties at cost, \$152.0 million of total assets, and \$118.9 million of mortgages and other indebtedness in the December 31, 2003 balance sheet presented below.
+In the December 31, 2003 balance sheet presented below, these properties are classified in "Consolidated Joint Venture Interests".